Profile and Practice Areas

 Its diverse practice serves the local community as well as national entities.
 The Firm has an established reputation for outstanding client service and an unrivaled work environment.

-COOCH AND TAYLOR's Business and Commercial Bankruptcy practice has evolved and expanded during the last thirty years from primarily the representation of liquidating trustees to include broad involvement in a significant number of large Chapter 11 cases filed in the District of Delaware.
+COOCH AND TAYLOR's Business and Commercial Bankruptcy practice has evolved and expanded during the last thirty years to include the representation of liquidating trustees and broad involvement in a significant number of large Chapter 11 cases filed in the District of Delaware.
+The Business and Commercial Bankruptcy group also has extensive experience in diverse bankruptcy litigation matters including commercial real estate, and union and pension fund representation.
 While handling sophisticated matters, the Firm's bankruptcy attorneys pride themselves on providing personalized service to all their individual and corporate clients.

 In addition to the direct representation of clients, the department also provides Delaware local counsel services for out-of-state lawyers.